14 Indoor Dog Parks to Help Your Pup Get through the Long Winter · Kinship

 PG & J — Louisville, Kentucky

-The inspiration behind PG & Jopens in a new tab came from the owners’ three rescue pups: Paco, Ginnie, and J Roddy (PG & J).
+The inspiration behind PG & J came from the owners’ three rescue pups: Paco, Ginnie, and J Roddy (PG & J).
 They wanted to create a space where dogs and pet parents alike could relax, unwind, and socialize with new friends.
 Pups can hang out in the indoor and outdoor park areas while their humans drink craft beer in a cozy bar area.
 During the day, PB & J offers tea, coffee, and free WiFi for coworking.
-And as if giving your pup a great play day wasn’t a good enough cause to support, PB & J also donates a portion of all sales to animal advocacy efforts; to date, they’ve raised over $50,000 for local rescue organizations.
+And as if giving your pup a great play day wasn’t a good enough cause to support, PB & J also donates a portion of all sales to animal advocacy efforts; to date, they’ve raised over $78,000 for rescue organizations.

 A one day park pass costs $10, and a five day pass costs $30.
 A monthly membership for unlimited visits costs $40, and an annual membership costs $365.